Josh-XT/Josh-XT/README.md

 ## Windows 10 VM

 Use Boxes (Gnome Virtual Machine software) to create a new Windows 10 VM with 4 CPUs, 16GB RAM, and 150GB.
-Boxes makes the install minimal, [download the Windows 10 ISO from Microsoft's website here.](https://www.microsoft.com/en-us/software-download/windows10ISO)

-## Run-After-Reimage.ps1 Script
+## Run-After-Reimage.ps1 Script for Windows 10 VM

+_Modify this script unless you want my exact setup._

-This script downloads and installs packages that I list in the script from Chocolatey, then the script creates a scheduled task to ensure those packages are always installed and up to date daily.
+This script downloads and installs packages from Chocolatey, then the script creates a scheduled task to ensure those packages are always installed and up to date daily.
 The package list can be modified any time, it is located at ``C:\ProgramData\Automation\packages.csv``.
 To get package names, go to [Chocolatey's website](https://chocolatey.org).

 Once you modify the package list in the script, run it and let it install.
 It can take awhile to install everything because of the size of the Visual Studio 2022 download.